MephistoDevelop/SocialBook/README.md

 The project runs on PSQL.
 For running this application you must have a default PSQL role WITH LOGIN CREATEDB

-For altering or creating a PSQL role run the following commands in postgres console
+For altering or creating a PSQL role run the following commands in Postgres console

       For Creating a User:
       postgres=# CREATE ROLE role_name WITH LOGIN CREATEDB;